Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts

-\textbf{Expert Routing Interpretation.} Finally, we explicitly examine how \name~ influences multimodal token routing distributions.
-We compare \name~ with a standard MoE using top-$k$ routing, as shown in Fig.\ref{fig:moe_routing}.
-In (a), there is strong synergy between CXR and clinical notes, while vitals remain relatively independent; the router captures this by directing corresponding tokens to specialized experts, enabling them to be trained more effectively together.
-Likewise, in (c), chest and hand signals (with strong redundancy) are routed to the same experts, whereas modality pairs with high synergy or uniqueness are also handled in alignment with their interaction type.
+\textbf{Expert routing analysis.} Finally, we explicitly examine how \name\ influences multimodal token routing distributions.
+We compare \name\ with a standard MoE using top-$k$ routing, as shown in Fig.\ref{fig:moe_routing}.
+The distributions are generated from models that achieve the best performance for each task.
+In (a), RUS values show there is strong synergy between CXR and clinical notes, while vitals remain relatively independent.
+The router captures this by directing corresponding tokens to specialized experts, enabling them to be trained more effectively together.
+Likewise, in (c), chest and hand signals (with strong redundancy) are routed to the same expert, whereas modality pairs with high synergy or uniqueness are also handled according to their interaction type.
 In contrast, the standard MoE exhibits no such structured routing: experts process arbitrary combinations of modalities, resulting in unorganized assignments that hinder both efficient learning and interpretability.